bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 have set a section title for it in the metadata file using `reference-section-title`.

-An item that wasn't actually cited can be added to the bibliography by adding a `nocite` metadata field:
+An item that wasn't actually cited can be added to the bibliography by including a `nocite` metadata field:

 ---